kainkalju/httpsanitizer/README.md

 `strip_html` will remove HTML tags from text

-`strip_sqlia` will try to mask SQL injection attempt with ***** marks to it cannot properly execute even attempt succeed to break SQL query into several queries in the web application
+`strip_sqlia` will try to mask SQL injection attempt with ***** marks so it cannot properly execute even attempt succeed to break SQL query into several queries in the web application

 ## Author